 “Yes boss.
 We don’t want people thinking we are playing here.
 I surprise say she even get mind waka come back.”

 “Right.
 Now I know she told the truth.
-You were wrong in behaviour and uncouth with your words.
+You were wrong in your behaviour and uncouth with your words.
 You body-shamed her above all.
 Very wrong.”

 “Bros na.
 Ordinary good morning she no fit talk.”